 While the operations of the Bank by their nature have a limited direct impact on the environment, the Directors support initiatives to minimise such impacts.
 In terms of its lending activities, the Bank has been a leading provider of finance to the renewable energy sector in the MENA region for a number of years, supporting projects for wind, solar and hydro power developments.
-Further details about the actions being undertaken to support the environment have been included under the Climate Change section in note 33.
-The Bank encourages employees to raise funds for charitable causes by making matching contributions to selected charities.
+Further details about the actions being undertaken to support the ESG agenda have been included above.
+The Bank also encourages employees to raise funds for charitable causes by making matching contributions to selected charities.